Edu-data marketing software

 Whatever you’re marketing to schools, be aware of your target audience’s buying power and understand where and when they plan on flexing it.

-Austerity looks set to continue as we set a firm course for Brexit in 2020, which means schools’ budgets will continue to be tight.
+Austerity looks set to continue as we chart a course for 2020, which means budgets will continue to be tight.

 We recently wrote an article on school budgets.
 In this, we established that almost all school leaders refer to their budgets when making strategic decisions affecting their schools.